-Born 57 years ago, Carnival first began as a series of small street festivals.
+Carnival was born in 1954, as a series of small street festivals.
 The Tivoli Club, Aruba’s oldest private social club, was the first to have a pre-Lenten celebration in Oranjestad in February 1944.
-The Allied victory of World War II was commemorated by a large parade in San Nicolas comprised largely of Caribbean-English immigrants who came to Aruba to work at the Lago Oil Refinery.
+The Allied victory of World War II was commemorated by an Aruba Festival - a large parade in San Nicolas comprised largely of Caribbean-English immigrants who came to Aruba to work at the Lago Oil Refinery.
 The first steel and brass bands debuted a few years later and small parades sprouted here and there.

-In 1955, various clubs and districts were brought together for Aruba’s first public Carnaval with the first official Carnaval queen.
+In 1955, various clubs and districts were brought together for the first public Aruba Carnival with the first official Carnival queen.
 The traditional Grand Parades were organized in 1957.
-On November 11, 1966 (11/11/66) at 11:11 am, Stichting Arubaanse Carnaval (SAC), Carnaval’s organizing body, was founded.
-Each year, the Carnaval season officially begins at this precise moment.
+On November 11, 1966 (11/11/66) at 11:11 am, Stichting Arubaanse Carnaval (SAC), Carnival’s organizing body, was founded.
+Each year, the Carnival season officially begins at this precise moment.
 Ever since 1981, Tivoli, Aruba’s oldest social club, has produced the Lighting Parade, a twinkling nighttime extravaganza.

-Following the Lighting Parade, Children’s Parades, Pajama Party and Grand Carnaval Parade in San Nicolas is the exciting finale - the Grand Carnival Parade in Oranjestad.
-The midnight burning of the King Momo, a life-size effigy, signals the end of the Carnival season on Shrove Tuesday, after Ash Wednesday and the beginning of Lent.
+Following the Lighting Parade are Children’s Parades, the Pajama Party, the Grand Carnival Parade in San Nicolas and the exciting finale - the Grand Carnival Parade in Oranjestad.
+The midnight burning of the King Momo, a life-size effigy, signals the end of the Aruba Carnival season on Shrove Tuesday, after Ash Wednesday and the beginning of Lent.
 This tradition symbolizes the burning of the Spirit of Carnival who will rise again when the next season begins.